ibliskavka/bliskavka-com/App/source/_posts/How-I-Built-a-700-mo-Income-Stream.md

 I set my prompt to 7 days.
 I assume that if they use the app for 7 days they are more likely to give me a good review.
 Don’t nag – I allow users to snooze the review reminder for 30 days or forever.

-Of course you will always get people that dislike your app and post a bad review without=being prompted.
+Of course you will always get people that dislike your app and post a bad review without being prompted.
 There is not much you can do about that except:

 1. Fix any reported issues and respond to their review
 2. If they are complaining about a missing feature that you never implemented or advertised you may point that out so that the next user can see your response.